Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities: Preliminaries and statement of main result

 \subsection{Multiplicative functions and convolution on the lattice of noncrossing partitions}

-We refer to \cite{Stanley:1986:Enumerative1} or section~\externalref{I}{sec:GeneralCumulant1:MoebiusInversion} for the definition of the incidence algebra of a poset.
+We refer to \cite{Stanley:1986:Enumerative1} or Section~I.1.3 for the definition of the incidence algebra of a poset.
 In the case of noncrossing partitions there is also a reduced incidence algebra of multiplicative functions.
 Let~$\NCI_n$ be the set of intervals in $\NC_n$ and $\NCI=\bigcup_n \NCI_n$.
 Then every interval $[\pi,\sigma]$ has a canonical decomposition

 where~$(k_n)_{n=1}^\infty$ is a sequence of integers with finitely many nozero entries and~\eqref{eq:GeneralCumulant4:pisigma=decomposition} is a lattice isomorphism~\cite{Speicher:1994:multiplicative}.
 For example it is easy to see that for~$\pi\in\NC_n$ we have